 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

 Under certain conditions, more fully described on the Privacy Shield website https://www.privacyshield.gov, you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 We constantly strive to provide the best services.
-Changes to this policy may be required to keep pace with changing technology and threats, and as new or changed services are released.
-We expect most such changes to be minor, but there may be cases where changes may be more significant.
-In such cases we will first provide prominent notice to users who are affected.
+Changes to this policy or any of the pages linked in this policy may be required in order to address changing technology and threats, changing laws, or we release new or amended services.
+We expect that most such changes will be minor, but there may be cases where significant adjustments are necessary.
+In those cases ,we will first provide prominent notice to the users who are affected.

-If we make material changes to how we collect and use personal information from children under age 13, we will notify the school or the parents, as applicable, by email in order to obtain verifiable parental consent for the new uses of the child's Personal Information.
+If we make material changes pertaining to the ways we collect and use personal information from children under the age of 13, we will notify the school, parent, or legal guardian, as applicable, by email, in order to obtain verifiable consent for the new use of the child’s personal information.

 If you wish to report a security breach, please contact us at firstname.lastname@example.org.

 This policy was last updated on May 14, 2018, which entered into effect on June 1, 2018.